 Finally, Rabbi Hezekiah ben Manoah’s commentary (1210-1310) the Chizkuni states: “’for on the day you would eat from it you would surely become mortal’.
 Man had not been created as a mortal body, but after having sinned he was punished by becoming mortal.
 God’s warning did not mean he would die immediately.
 He only had warned him he would his entitlement to infinite life.
 At some time in the future, he would not be able to escape the need to die.
 This is why he had to be separated from proximity to the tree of life so that he would not be able to regain the immortality he had now lost”.

-This is merely just the Jewish rabbis’ take on it.
+This is merely the Jewish rabbis’ take on it.
 There are plethora of Christian writers to choose from as well.
-In the end, there is no case to be made for Preston’s argument.
-It is blatantly dishonest to the core, and to be frank, nothing but a con-artist’s attempt and failure to push something for the eschatological agenda named full preterism.
+In the end, there is no case to be made for Preston’s argument and it is blatantly dishonest to the core and an abysmal failure to push something in the pseudo-scholar world for the eschatological agenda named full preterism.

 One can also question this: Assuming Preston correct for devil’s advocate purposes, why is a spiritual judgment of death bringing something physical that they already apparently are supposed to be experiencing already, since they’re mortals according to Preston?
 Does this make any sense?
 Is the ground that is being cursed the same today as it was Pre-Fall?
 Is this serpent being spiritually cursed since it loses physical attributes?
 Preston needs to answer questions like this because the question arises of why God would bother cursing the ground if the creation was subject to bondage to corruption as it’s always been apparently?
 Is the ground spiritually subjected to bondage since Paul says in Romans 8:21 that it is to be freed from bondage to corruption?
 What is the curse on the ground supposed to mean if this is all spiritual?
 Why does God give Adam toil if he already would have had toil to deal with?
 Something just is not adding up here obviously.